HOME - - - - - - - - Table of contents, my Arduino "How To" articles

 The following shows you how to connect an input to your Arduino.
 The switch can be momentary, like a doorbell's switch, or a toggle switch, like a light switch.

 The resistor can be a common 1/4 watt resistor, or even a 1/8 watt resistor.
-(Although these tend to be a little fragile.)
+(Although these tend to be a little fragile, physically.)
 It's resistance should be about 10k, or something like that....
 1k would work, but drain batteries faster than necessary and 20k or even 50k would probably also work, but you may begin to get false readings of "switch closed" if the resistance gets absurdly high.

 Diagram of connecting a switch

 So much for the hardware.
 We'll look at why it works in a moment.
-But first the software to go with it.
+But first, Arduino software to go with it.
 The following is Badly Written, but it will suffice to illustrate some elements of reading an input.
-For the program below to work, the switch and resistor must be connected to pin 4, and an LED must be connected, with the normal resistor, to pin 13... the pin that has an LED and resistor already, on the PCB, in a Diecimila, a ModernDevice BBB and an Adafruit Boarduino.

 void setup()